kagaimiq/jielie/chips/br23/index.md

 # AC635N

-The AC695N series that likely to have a defective analog audio part, so the package real estate is instead used for additional GPIO pins compared to their audio-enabled counterparts.
+Audio-less versions of AC695N chips, which have additional GPIOs exposed in place of audio-related pins.
+Otherwise they're nearly identical to their audio-enabled counterparts.